unfoldingWord/uw-content-validation/src/core/markdown-text-check.md

 // You can choose any of the above texts here
 //  (to demonstrate differing results) const chosenText = textSB;
-const chosenName = 'textSB';
+const chosenTextName = 'textSB';

-const rawResults = checkMarkdownText(chosenName, chosenText, 'that was supplied');
+const rawResults = checkMarkdownText(chosenTextName, chosenText, 'that was supplied');
 if (!rawResults.successList || !rawResults.successList.length)
   rawResults.successList = ["Done markdown text checks"];